meetulr/Recurrence-Plan/README.md

 2. After getting the input, we'd follow these steps:
     - Create a `RecurrenceRule` document that would contain the rrule sent from the frontend, let's name this document's _id to be `recurranceRuleId`.
-    - Create a `TrueRecurringEvent` that would just be like creating a normal event, let's name it's _id to be `trueRecurringEventId` (This is what we will use as the base event for generating instances.)
+    - Create a `BaseRecurringEvent` that would just be like creating a normal event, let's name it's _id to be `baseRecurringEventId` (This is what we will use as the base event for generating instances.)
     - Both of these would contain the `startDate` and the `endDate` as provided in the input.
     - We would decide on an endDate, say `X` months or years ahead from the current date, that would decide the number of instances we create in the createEvent mutation, or during the query.
     - Get the dates for the instances to be generated using the `rrule`.
 Here: